seifkamal/gonnect/README.md

 ## Features

+You can run any command or subcommand with the `help` flag to see descriptions, examples, and acceptable flags.

+Here's a summary of the available features:

 ### Server

 A server can be started by running the `serve` command, and specifying a handler.
 Currently the supported handlers are: